[ PILLAR 4 / HOW AI CHOOSES WHO TO RECOMMEND ]

 2. Tighten your identity.
 Same name, same story, same specifics everywhere the engines might look.

 3. Earn third-party traces.
-Reviews, a podcast appearance, a directory listing, a genuine mention, confirmation you do not control.
+Reviews, a podcast appearance, a directory listing, a genuine mention: confirmation you don't control.

 4. Stay visibly alive.
 Update what exists on a rhythm; stale sites lose to current ones.

-5. Most owners cannot see their own gaps from inside, which is exactly what our AI Visibility Scan maps: what the engines currently say about you, who they name instead, and which fix comes first.
+Most owners can't see their own gaps from inside, which is exactly what our AI Visibility Scan maps: what the engines currently say about you, who they name instead, and which fix comes first.

 The PLB Perspective

 So resist the reflex to treat this as a marketing deficiency that more promotion would cure.
-The businesses that win recommendations do less publishing than you would guess and more capturing: getting what is already true about their work into public, structured, confirmable form.
-You are not building a new reputation for the machines.
-You are finally writing down the one you have.
+The businesses that win recommendations do less publishing than you'd guess and more capturing: getting what's already true about their work into public, structured, confirmable form.

 Cindy Anne Molchany Cindy Anne Molchany · Founder